C

 Australia Crypto Tax FAQ

-The capital gains tax rate for cryptocurrency in Australia is 0-45%. • Crypto capital gains are classified as capital gains from disposing of an asset.
+The capital gains tax rate for cryptocurrency in Australia is 0-45% (marginal rates; 50% CGT discount if held >12 months). • Crypto is classified as CGT assets for investors.

 In most cases, crypto-to-crypto trades are taxable events in Australia.
 When you exchange one cryptocurrency for another, you may realize a capital gain or loss based on the difference between your cost basis and the fair market value at the time of the trade.